-This report, including the opinion, has been prepared for and only for the Company's members as a body in accordance with Section 34 of the Auditors and Statutory Audits of Annual and Consolidated Accounts Laws of 2009 as amended from time to time, and for no other purpose.
+This report, including the opinion, has been prepared for and only for the Company's members as a body in accordance with Section 34 of Law 42(1)/2009 and for no other purpose.
 We do not, in giving this opinion, accept or assume responsibility for any other purpose or to any other person to whose knowledge this report may come to.